Yesterday afternoon, I was told I looked drained and exhausted.

 I skipped the gym and allowed my body an extra 2 hours of sleep.
 And let me tell you, that made a huge difference.

 I ripped my sweater and had to selfie about it.

 And yes, this is how I started my morning but I didn't care because I felt rested, happy—ripped shirt and all.

-MORAL!
-Sleep is everything, rest is good and sweaters, well, let's just say sweaters shouldn't be overworked either.
+Sleep is everything.
+Rest is good.
+And sweaters, well, they shouldn't be overworked either.